KristupasJon/ModernShutdownScheduler-Win/README.md

 </table>

 ## Features
+- Super lightweight and uses very little memory
-- Schedule system shutdowns with a slider-based time picker.
+- Schedule system shutdowns with a slider-based time picker
-- Dynamic background and slider color transitions.
+- Dynamic background and slider color transitions
-- Sun and moon animations based on the time of day.
+- Sun and moon animations based on the time of day
-- Cancel scheduled shutdowns with a single click.
+- Cancel scheduled shutdowns with a single click
-- System log for tracking actions.
+- System log for tracking actions

 ## Requirements
 - **Operating System**: Windows